• Home

 Mutianyu Great Wall

-Stretching an incredible 21,000km across China’s mountainous terrain from Shanhaiguan toĀ Jiayuguan, the Great Wall remains the country’s most recognizable symbol.Ā Its construction lasted for more than 2,000 years and spanned multiple dynasties.
-The purpose to built the Great WallĀ was to defend against enemies.
+Stretching an incredible 21,000km across China’s mountainous terrain from Shanhaiguan to Jiayuguan, the Great Wall remains the country’s most iconic symbol.
+Its construction lasted for more than 2,000 years and spanned multiple dynasties.
+The original purpose of the Great WallĀ was to defend against enemies.

-Now, most existing sections were completed in the Ming Dynasty.
-For oversea visitors, Beijing would be their ideal starting point ofĀ a China Great Wall tour, where a number of well-preserved sections each offer unique experiences.
-Below are the popular sections.
+Most existing sections were completed in the Ming Dynasty.
+For most overseas visitors, Beijing would be the ideal starting point of a China Great Wall tour, where a number of well-preserved sections each offer unique experiences.
+Below are the most popular sections for travellers:

 Popular Sections